vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Design Bug Fix ] Fixed an issue where the wide block was aligned to the left within the full-width cover block.

 1.26.5
 [ Design Bug Fix ][ WooCommerce ] Fixed an issue where the number was not displayed in the WooCommerce quantity input field.